vkhodygo/csv-parsers-comparison/README.md

 There is some change that went in there that improve results needs to run it again - it takes overnight -.

-with java 7. java 8 seems very sensitive to the buffer size in simpleflatmapper.
+with java 7.
+Java 8 result are a bit surprising as Jcsv for example is slower.
+Sfm was too that's fixed with 9.12.
+Trying to figure out what's the difference.
+It feels like it come from inlining strategy difference, need to confirm with jit watch whem I have time.

 ```
 echo "performance" | sudo tee /sys/devices/system/cpu/cpu*/cpufreq/scaling_governor;